wohaco/despace/colour_papers.md

 ### In government
 The term white paper originated with the British government, & many point to the Churchill White Paper of 1922 as the earliest well‑known example under this name.
 Gertrude Bell, the British explorer & diplomat, was the first woman to author a White Paper.
 Her 149 page report was entitled, «Review of the Civil Administration of Mesopotamia,» & was presented to Parliament in 1920.
-In British government it is usually the less extensive version of the so‑called blue book, both terms being derived from the colour of the document's cover.
+In British government it is usually the less extensive version of the so‑called blue book, both terms being derived from the colour of the document’s cover.

 White papers are a «… tool of participatory democracy … not [an] unalterable policy commitment.» «White papers have tried to perform the dual role of presenting firm government policies while at the same time inviting opinions upon them.»